scorestack/scorestack/docs/appendix/faq.md

 Password: changeme
 ```

-These credentials will give you the same access as the [`elastic` built-in user](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-users.html), so be careful, and make sure to change the password after your first log-in!
+Be careful as this user has `superuser` privileges, and make sure to change the password after your first log-in!

 ### What are the default Dynamicbeat credentials?